ssniranga/react-leaderboard/README.md

 ##

-All the sample JSON data stored in publc > data
+All the sample JSON data stored in public > data

 Data will fecth automaltically as per the time set in .env REACT_APP_REFRESH_RATE